SERVIR-Amazonia/guyana-training/ceo/resources.md

 You can edit the elements of your institution later.
 If you ever decide to delete the institution all projects within it will be lost.

 ## Joining an Institution in CEO
-1. A list of all institutions is displayed on the Home page
+1. A list of all institutions is displayed on the home page
 2. If you are logged in, this list is broken into two: Your Affiliations and Other Institutions.
 Your Affiliations are institutions to which you belong.
-3. Search for your institution’s name — for this workshop use the pre-created institution of “Trinidad and Tobago Geospatial Workshop”
+3. Search for your institution’s name — for this workshop use the pre-created institution of **“Guyana Geospatial Workshop”**
-4. Next to each institution’s name is a [VISIT] button.
+4. Next to each institution’s name is a `VISIT` button.
 Clicking on this will open the Institution page.
 <img align="center" src="../images/ceo/2A_visitCEOinstitution.png"  vspace="10" width="250">

-5. Click on the User’s button and click the Request Membership button if you have not already joined the institution.
+5. Click on the `Users` button and click the Request Membership button if you have not already joined the institution.
 <img align="center" src="../images/ceo/2B_requestInstitutionMembership.png"  vspace="10" width="500">

 6. An admin user can then convert all new users from Member to Admin